vg-json-data/sm-json-data/strats.md

 - _height_: The number of tiles between the door transition and the platform, not including the transition tiles or platform itself.
 A horizontal slope tile (as in Blue Hopper Room) counts as a half tile.
 - _leftPosition_: This indicates the position of the furthest left usable tile of the platform, relative to the center of the door.
 A negative values indicates a position to the left of the door center, while a positive value indicates a position to the right of the door center.
 An open end, if applicable, is represented by an extra half tile.
 - _rightPosition_: This indicates the position of the furthest right usable tile of the platform, relative to the center of the door.
 A negative values indicates a position to the left of the door center, while a positive value indicates a position to the right of the door center.
 An open end, if applicable, is represented by an extra half tile.
-- _comeInWithWallJumpBelow_: This indicates that Samus must come up through this door with momentum by wall-jumping in the door frame below.
-- _comeInWithSpaceJumpBelow_: This indicates that Samus must come up through this door with momentum by using Space Jump in the door frame below.
-- _comeInWithPlatformBelow_: This indicates that Samus must come up through this door with momentum by jumping from a platform below, possibly with run speed.

 In a heated room, heat frames must be explicitly included in the strat `requires`, based on a worst-case assumption of how the platform could need to be used.